learnbin.net nav logo

 Surface and interior of a neutron star

 Neutron stars also have an atmosphere, crust, and core as planets.
-Scientists predict the atmosphere would be made out of mostly Hydrogen and Helium.
-The thickness of this atmosphere is only about 10 cm. this atmosphere is dense as a diamond (3.5 g/cm3) and it has a temperature of around 600000 Kelvin.
+Scientists predict the atmosphere will be made out of mostly Hydrogen and Helium.
+The thickness of this atmosphere is only about 10 cm.
+This atmosphere is dense as a diamond (3.5 g/cm3) and it has a temperature of around 600000 Kelvin.

 The atmospheric pressure is more than ten times that found at the center of Earth.
 The size of an atmosphere is proportional to the temperature.
 Also, the size of an atmosphere is inversely proportional to the surface gravity.
 Therefore, neutron stars have extremely thin atmospheres.